Herr Jesu Christ, wahr' Mensch und Gott, BWV 127: History, hymn and words

-Bach first performed the cantata on 11 February 1725.
+Bach led the Thomanerchor in the first performance of the cantata on 11 February 1725.
 It is the second to last chorale cantata of his second annual cycle, the only later one being Wie schön leuchtet der Morgenstern, BWV 1, for the feast of Annunciation which was celebrated even if it fell in the time of Lent.

-Scoring and structure

-The cantata in five movements is richly scored for three vocal soloists (soprano, tenor and bass), a four-part choir, trumpet, two recorders, two oboes, two violins, viola and basso continuo.
+No later performance of the cantata is documented during Bach's lifetime, but the first movement became, slightly changed, part of a Passion pasticcio performed by Johann Christoph Altnickol, Bach’s son-in-law, in Naumburg around 1756.